joaquinvaldezzz/iptc312/playground/login/README.md

-# Simple Sign up and Log in Window
+# Simple Sign up and Log in System

 1. Create a database: